lrc-se/aoc-2024/README.md

 ### Day 18 (C#)

 Dijkstra again!
 Also this time the code can handle both the test input and the full input by way of relying on their respective formats.

+### Day 19 (JavaScript)

+Using simple recursion with a first-letter index, and a memoization cache in part 2.